 Last Updated on

-This mix breed loves people, makes for an incredibly loyal friend, and are as smart as they are pretty.
+This mixed breed loves people, makes for an incredibly loyal friend, and is as smart as it is pretty.

 Keep reading below to learn more about the Golden Retriever German Shepherd Mix.
 But, first, we’re diving into the history of their parents.

 Contents & Quick Navigation

 This breed is one of the most recognizable dogs in the world.
 It’s the 2nd most popular in the US.

 When Germany chose the German Shepherd as their official dog and Max Emil Friedrich von Stephanitz created a club to regulate standards, their popularity really boomed!
 This happened at the end of the 1800’s.